Flight-Free-UK/flight_free_uk_website/source/posts/whats-wrong-with-jet-zero.html.markdown

 *9) Do you agree or disagree with the overall approach for the development of zero emission flight in the UK?*

 Disagree.
 Electric flight will not be viable for anything other than short haul aircraft, even by 2050.
-Hydrogen flight faces huge obstacles and uncertainties regarding its development, scaling up and commercial deployment, such that hydrogen cannot reasonably be relied upon to the extent proposed in Jet Zero.
+Hydrogen technology is still in development, and, [according to Airbus](https://www.reuters.com/business/aerospace-defense/airbus-tells-eu-hydrogen-wont-be-widely-used-planes-before-2050-2021-06-10/), might not be in wide use even by 2050.
+Not all hydrogen is green, with a risk that cheaper [blue or grey hydrogen](https://www.weforum.org/agenda/2021/08/decarbonization-hydrogen-power-fossil-fuels/) could be used in its place.

 *10) What further measures are needed to support the transition towards zero emission aviation?*

-The immediate introduction of demand management measures to manage demand downwards in the next 10 years.
-Introducing taxes on aviation fossil fuels and their resulting emissions, at a rate that realistically reflects their climate damaging costs, is an urgent priority.
-These measures are essential, if only to provide ‘breathing space’ for the development, testing, monitoring and commercial deployment of the technical solutions proposed in Jet Zero.
+Demand management is an essential part of reaching zero emission aviation.
+In the best case scenario, we will see electric and hydrogen planes come into commercial use by 2035.
+Until that time, and until we can scale up to widespread commercial use, we need to reduce demand in order to reduce emissions.

 *11) Do you agree or disagree with the overall approach for using carbon markets and greenhouse gas removal methods to drive down CO2 emissions?*